Below is a little information on our Executive Team and Trustee Board.

 I worked as a case worker for 8 years and progressed to a session supervisor whilst continuing with many different projects.

-5 years ago I joined North Herts Citizens Advice as a session supervisor and quality assurance officer.
-I progressed to Deputy Advice Services Manager then to the Advice Services and Project Manager role that I am in today.
+I joined Citizens Advice North Herts in 2014 as a session supervisor and quality assurance officer.
+I progressed to Deputy Advice Services Manager then to the Advice Services and Project Manager role and I am now Head of Advice Services at CANH

 I spent most of my working life in the civil service, first in what was then the Inland Revenue, and then in what became the Department for Work and Pensions, with a couple of years in the Treasury.